 Climate Action Framework (2020): In September 2019, Burnaby City Council declared a Climate Emergency and committed to becoming carbon neutral by 2050.
-The associated Climate Action Framework states the City's intent to better integrate trees into development planning, to adopt a municipal canopy target, to continue to protect the City's forests and natural areas, to increase planting in City boulevards, and to consider opportunities for reforestation.
+The associated Climate Action Framework states the City's intent to better integrate trees into development planning, adopt a municipal canopy target, continue protecting the City's forests and natural areas, increase planting in City boulevards, and consider opportunities for reforestation.